vpchung/nf-synapse-challenge/README.md

 1. `validation_script` (optional): The string name of the validation script to use for the `VALIDATE` step of the workflow run.
 Defaults to `validate.py`
 1. `send_email` (optional): If `true`, sends an e-mail to the submitter on the status of their submission.
 Default is `true`.
 1. `email_script` (required if `send_email` is `true`): If `send_email` is `true`, choose an e-mail template to send to submitters on the status of their submission.
 Default is a generic `send_email.py` template.
-1. `only_admins` (optional & case-sensitive): Choose which folder(s), if any, should be set to private (i.e. only available to Challenge organizers).
+1. `private_folders` (optional & case-sensitive): Choose which folder(s), if any, should be set to private (i.e. only available to Challenge organizers).
 Must be a comma-separated string of folder names, e.g. "predictions,docker_logs"
+1. `log_max_size` (optional): The maximum size of the Docker execution log (in kilobytes).
+Defaults to 50 kb.

 Run the workflow locally with default inputs and a `submissions` string input:
 ```